meilisearch/specifications/text/0118-search-api.md

 By default, page is `null`, or `1` if `hitsPerPage` is provided.
 The first page has a value of `1`, the second `2`, etc...
 When `0` is provided as a value, no hits are returned.

-When providing `page` or `hitsPerPage` in the query parameters, the `page selection` system is enabled, which impacts the returned fields and the performance.
+When providing `page` or `hitsPerPage` in the query parameters, the `page selection` system is enabled, which makes it possible to navigate through the search results pages.
 See explanation on the [`page selection`](#3181-navigating-search-results-by-page-selection).

 If in addition to either `page` and/or `hitsPerPage`, `limit` and/or `offset` are provided as well, `limit` and `offset` are ignored.
 See [explaination](#3181-navigating-search-results-by-page-selection).